The city’s train system …

 • According to Benjamin Bernhart’s 2004 book, Historic Journeys By Rail: Central Railroad of New Jersey Stations, Structures, & Marine Equipment, the first North Long Branch depot was constructed in 1874.
 A November 1904 fire took that station.
 In 1907, a new depot opened and would last until 1980 when it was wrecked to make way for the new Ocean Blvd-state highway project.
 Station Agent Dan Hennessey worked there from 1907 to the day it closed in 1945.

 • The original train station on Third Avenue was opened in July 1875 by the New York & Long Branch Railroad.
 That structure was replaced in June 1955 with a new two-story brick station; A.B.
 Schurman Construction Co. was the builder.
 When the $150,000 depot opened it was agreed that both the West End and Branchport train stations would discontinue service.
 The current station on Third Avenue was opened by NJ Transit in 1988 after electrification was completed.
 Is it me — or does the appearance of this station get dimmer?

-• I found little about the Brancnhport train station.
-Other then it was located at Washington and Joline Avenues and it closed in 1954.
-It was called “Central Station” sometimes.
-After damage from a July 1956 fire, the city fire chief called the building “worthless.”
+• Little info is available about the Branchport train station.
+Other then it was located at Washington and Joline Avenues, it closed in 1954 and was sometimes called “Central Station.”
+After a July 1956 fire, the city fire chief called the building “worthless.”